Offshore Decommissioning Market

 Primary and secondary phases operate in oil and gas fields.
 An oilfield produces crude oil or gas under natural reservoir pressure over its primary lifespan.
 Artificial help, such as enhanced oil recovery, water/gas injection, and polymer insertion, is required for higher production during the second phase of a well.
 EOR can help mature fields recover by reversing their decline and increasing the overall percentage recovered.
 Recovery rates of more than 60% are seen in a few fields.
 According to the IEA, total output using EOR technology is predicted to increase from 2.7 mb/d to more than 4.5 mb/d between 2025 and 2040, accounting for nearly 4% of world production in 2040.
 This presents a significant challenge to the offshore decommissioning sector.

-See also Global Matcha Tea Market 2023 Manufacturers, Trend, Size, Share, Analysis, Forecast to 2030
+See also Global Electric Power System Analysis Software Market 2023 Key Trends, Growth Drivers, Size, Share, Forecast 2030

 During the forecast period, well plugging & abandonment is estimated to be the greatest contributor to the offshore decommissioning market by service.